What is Medicaid Spend Down

 How to Spend Down Assets to Become Eligible

 If an applicant is over the asset limit for Medicaid eligibility, spending down excess non-exempt assets becomes paramount.
-As mentioned above, one must proceed with caution in order to avoid violating Medicaid’s look-back period, which is 60-months in every state but California.
-(California has a 30-month look-back period).
-Fortunately, there are many ways for one to spend down assets without violating the look-back rule, and hence, being penalized with a period of Medicaid ineligibility.
+However, one must know the allowable Medicaid Spend Down items and they must proceed with caution in order to avoid violating Medicaid’s 60-month Look-Back Period.
+Note that California has a more lenient Look-Back Period of less than 30-months and will eliminate it altogether by June of 2026.
+Additionally, New York currently has no Look-Back Period for long-term home and community based services, but will be implementing a 30-month “look back” no sooner than March 31, 2024.
+Fortunately, there are many ways for one to spend down assets without violating the Look-Back Rule, and hence, avoid being penalized with a period of Medicaid ineligibility.

 Seek Assistance from a Medicaid Planning Professional

-Asset and income spend down can be complicated, and if not carefully done, can result in Medicaid ineligibility.
-Professional Medicaid planners are extremely instrumental in assisting one in the Medicaid application process, particularly if one is over the income and / or asset limit(s).
-As mentioned above, being over the limit(s) does not mean one cannot become Medicaid eligible.
-Professional Medicaid planners are able to assist one in reallocating income and / or assets, maintaining maximum assets for healthy spouses, and “spending down” assets without violating Medicaid’s look-back period.
-Click here for assistance in finding a Medicaid planner.
+Asset Spend Down can be complicated.
+If not carefully done, it can violate Medicaid’s Look-Back Rule and result in a Penalty Period of Medicaid ineligibility.
+Professional Medicaid Planners can be extremely instrumental in assisting one in the Medicaid application process, particularly if one is over the income and / or asset limit(s).
+Being over the limit(s) does not mean one cannot become Medicaid-eligible.
+Professional Medicaid Planners can assist one in reallocating income and / or assets, maintaining maximum assets for healthy spouses, and “spending down” assets without violating Medicaid’s Look-Back Period.
+Find a Medicaid Planner.